Tacten/biograph-product-docs/biograph-docs/hr-workforce/shift-management.md

 Used to schedule employees and determine attendance rules.

->Notes: Shift Schedules are applied to employees through Shift Schedule Assignments, which automatically generate individual shift assignments.
+>Shift Schedules are applied to employees through Shift Schedule Assignments, which automatically generate individual shift assignments.

 ## Shift Requests